No Products in the Cart

 But if you’re like most people who don’t have a nearby swimming hole, a stomach for unli drinks, or a willingness to stew in their own juices, you’re probably looking to get an air conditioner (AC) or an air cooler.

-Yes, an AC and an air cooler both do the same job of cooling the air around you to make you feel more comfortable in hot or warm temperatures, but they do so through slightly different ways.
+Yes, an AC and an air cooler both do the same job of cooling the air around you to make you feel more comfortable in hot or warm temperatures, but they do so through slightly different methods.

-n AC takes in warm and typically moist air and uses a refrigerant to transform it into dry, cool air.
+An AC takes in warm and typically moist air and uses a refrigerant to transform it into dry, cool air.
 It then recirculates that cool air around the room.

 An air cooler uses a fan to blow hot air through a water-soaked pad.
 The hot air causes the water in the pad to evaporate, cooling the air.
 From there, the fan continues to blow the freshly-cooled air throughout the area.
 The cooling effect is kind of like what happens when you splash water on your skin on a hot day or use rubbing alcohol on your hands, and suddenly feel a quick-cooling sensation.